 - Power in football still rests very squarely with a tiny minority of individuals who do not reflect the diversity of the game's talent. - At best, this powerbase fails to fully appreciate the extent and impact of discrimination because it lacks lived experience.
-At worst it forms part of the problem and strongly resists change. - colour, and in particular Black women and women of colour, are especially underrepresented. - In some instances, a person is hired to be representative of simply any minority group, without the hires fail to address issues of diversity, equity, equality, and inclusion imbalances at the root.
+At worst it forms part of the problem and strongly resists change. - There is some evidence that gender diversity is improving in football.
+But Black people and people of colour, and in particular Black women and women of colour, are especially underrepresented. - In some instances, a person is hired to be representative of simply any minority group, without the prerequisite expertise and without access to adequate resources.
+Such tokenistic and underfunded hires fail to address issues of diversity, equity, equality, and inclusion imbalances at the root.
 They can lead to cosmetic activities that only serve to mask continuous inequalities, rather than more meaningful systemic change.